 Mr Phillips next employment opportunity was as a draughtsman for an engineering firm during several summers of his university education.
 For the next two decades after his graduation, he was employed as an Engineer-in-training, Engineer, Senior Engineer, Associate, Partner and Director of Consulting Engineer’s Partnership Ltd.

 Following the 2010 Haiti earthquake, Mr Phillips volunteered to be deployed to Haiti.
-During his first deployment, he recognised the need for a regional college to train construction supervisors to build houses properly.
+During his first 1-month deployment, he recognised the need for a regional college to train construction supervisors to build houses properly.
 Upon his return to Barbados, he promptly founded Walbrent College.
-Mr Phillips deployed to Haiti a further 6 times between 2010 and 2013.
+Mr Phillips deployed to Haiti a further 10 times between 2010 and 2016.
 Walbrent College has trained hundreds of senior artisan and construction supervisors around the Caribbean on how to build strong and low-maintenance (durable) houses.

 For the past 25 years, Mr Phillips has worked on a wide range of project management and engineering projects in the Caribbean region.
 His experience includes:

 - project management of roads, bridges and buildings;